trevisanj/f311/docs/source/autoscripts/leave-nist-scraper.rst

     usage: nist-scraper.py [-h] formula

-    Retrieves and prints a table of molecular constants from the NIST Chemistry Web Book.
+    Retrieves and prints a table of molecular constants from the NIST Chemistry Web Book [NISTRef]

     To do so, it uses web scraping to navigate through several pages and parse the desired information from the book web pages.